cardiacvision/optimap/README.md

 ```bash
 pip install opticalmapping
 ```

-instead.
-See [Installing Optimap](https://optimap.readthedocs.io/en/latest/chapters/getting_started/#installing-optimap) for more information.
+optimap is a script-based software package, which means that you run Python-based analysis scripts rather than working with a graphical user interface.

 ## Getting Started
+We provide several examples which explain the usage of optimap, see [Tutorials](https://optimap.readthedocs.io/en/latest/tutorials/basics/).
 See the [Getting Started](https://optimap.readthedocs.io/en/latest/chapters/getting_started/) guide for installation instructions and a quick introduction to optimap.
-See the [Tutorials](https://optimap.readthedocs.io/en/latest/tutorials/basics/) for more detailed examples.

 ## Links